 Challenge number Detail of challenge 1 Our assessments (using Leuven scales and, where needed, Boxhall profile), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to a rise in anxiety and trauma.
-These challenges particularly affect disad- vantaged pupils, including their attainment.
+These challenges particularly affect disadvantaged pupils, including their attainment.
 Pupils do not have the tools to support their emotional regulation so that they are ready to learn.
-Many pupils supported by our school counsellor are disadvantaged, increasing from the previous year.
-We continue to make a higher than average number of referrals to EWBS and Early Help and have 3 pupils 2 being support by Spurgeons for Well-Being.
-Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
-These find- ings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations in aspects of learning.
-3 Internal assessments indicate that reading and writing attainment among disadvantaged pupils is below that of non-disadvantaged pupils and is significantly below in maths.
-4 Attendance data within the school shows that the attendance and punctuality of disadvantaged pupils is significantly lower than that of non-disadvantaged pupils and that this will be affecting both academic and emotional needs.
-5 Observation and monitoring of support with learning at home has demonstrated that fewer disadvantaged pupils engage with home learning.
-Through discussions with parents, this stems from difficulties know how to access home learning and having the knowledge to support this e.g. phonics knowledge.
+Some pupils supported by our school counsellor are disadvantaged, increasing from the previous year.
+We continue to make a higher than average number of referrals to EWBS and Early Help and have some pupils being support by Spurgeons for Well-Being.
+2 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by the post-Covid effects to a greater extent than for other pupils.
+These findings are supported by national studies.
+Changes in dynamics following the Covid epidemic has created a generation of younger pupils that did not access the same level of family/extended family interactions, impacting on language development and social interaction.
+3 Internal assessments indicate that reading and maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils and is significantly below in writing.
+4 Observation and monitoring of support with learning at home has demonstrated that fewer disadvantaged pupils engage with home learning.
+Through discussions with parents, this stems from difficulties supporting children with tasks set.